 The OJ is divided into five main parts.

-- The C Series is the "Information and Notices" section of the OJ containing non-binding decisions and resolutions of the institutions, texts of proposed legislation, Minutes of the Parliament, Commission and Council replies to written questions, opinions of the Economic and Social Committee, and notices of Court decisions can all be found in the C Series.
+- The C series is the “Information and Notices” section of the OJ containing non-binding decisions and resolutions of the institutions, texts of proposed legislation, Minutes of the Parliament, Commission and Council replies to written questions, opinions of the Economic and Social Committee, and notices of Court decisions.

 - The Annex-Debates offers transcripts of plenary sessions of the European Parliament.
 These stopped being published after 1999.